Cluster analysis: Connectivity-based clustering (hierarchical clustering)

+This process produces a full hierarchy of possible clusterings rather than a single final result.
+A specific clustering can be obtained by selecting a cut level in the dendrogram, which determines how many clusters are formed.

-These methods will not produce a unique partitioning of the data set, but a hierarchy from which the user still needs to choose appropriate clusters.
-They are not very robust towards outliers, which will either show up as additional clusters or even cause other clusters to merge (known as "chaining phenomenon", in particular with single-linkage clustering).
-In the general case, the complexity is $\mathcal{O}(n^3)$ for agglomerative clustering and $\mathcal{O}(2^{n-1})$ for divisive clustering, which makes them too slow for large data sets.
-For some special cases, optimal efficient methods (of complexity $\mathcal{O}(n^2)$) are known: SLINK for single-linkage and CLINK for complete-linkage clustering.
+These methods do not produce a unique partitioning of the data set, but rather a hierarchy from which the user must choose appropriate clusters.
+They are also sensitive to outliers, which may appear as separate clusters or cause other clusters to merge.
+This effect, especially in single-linkage clustering, is known as the "chaining phenomenon".
+In the general case, the complexity is $\mathcal{O}(n^3)$ for agglomerative clustering and $\mathcal{O}(2^{n-1})$ for divisive clustering, which makes them computationally expensive for large data sets.
+For some special cases, more efficient methods (with complexity $\mathcal{O}(n^2)$) are known, such as SLINK for single-linkage and CLINK for complete-linkage clustering.